miniatureape/prohibition-old/README.md

 between 0 and 1 that correspond to the relative time in which the knock occurred.
 (For this reason, knocks sequences should be at least 3 knocks long.)

+Knock sequences are normalized so the pattern can be sped up or slowed down and still be matched.

 *Important*: It should go without saying--If security is a scale from 0 to 10, Prohibition offers about a 1.
 Don't use this for